Gregory94/LaanLab-SATAY-DataAnalysis/docs/satay_analysis_notes.md

     starvation of the cells.

 It might happen that essential genes are partly tolerant to transposons.
-This is shown by Michel et.al. to be caused that some regions (that code for specific subdomains of the proteins) of the essential genes are dispensable.
+This is shown by Michel et. al. to be caused that some regions (that code for specific subdomains of the proteins) of the essential genes are dispensable.
 The transposons in these essential genes are clearly located at a specific region in the gene, the one that codes for the